I/Q Data for Dummies

 Worth noticing here, is that the I/Q mix (green) is a pure sine wave of higher frequency, but the real mix (black) is clearly a composite of several frequencies (10-3, 10+3), exactly as in seen the frequency spectrum above.

 There is one fundamental difference between a baseband and modulated RF signal.
 The modulated signal rides on a carrier of a given frequency, but the base band signal got no fixed frequency at all.
 Because of this, we have the possibility to encode the two-dimensional I/Q signal onto the one-dimensional RF signal without losing anything.
 Magic!

 The carrier of a given frequency got two parameters we can change, its amplitude and phase.
 This is what we use to encode our I/Q data.
 We can encode it on carrier of frequency f like this (t for time):

 By adding a cosine with its corresponding sine component of the same frequency (i.e. the carrier) we change the phase and amplitude of the resulting RF signal.
 Transforming it back is as easy.

 Got it?
 The carrier have a predefined frequency, hence a fixed phase as a reference.
 The baseband not, hence the need of explicit representing the phase using two parameters.

 Still even if this looks fine on paper, in reality the phase may drift due to the fact that the senders and receivers oscillators are never in perfect sync, but differs a little both in phase and frequency.
-Therefor I and Q may be out of phase, and I really Q and vice versa.
-But the relative angle sample to sample is always correct enough, as well as the amplitude.
+Therefor the senders I and Q may be out of phase compared to the receivers I and Q, but the relative angle of I and Q is always correct enough, as well as the amplitude.